Private blog networks (PBNs) are the go-to link building tactic for grey hat SEOs.

 - The average linking root domains for competitors on the first page is 135

-What this data shows is that you will need approximately 135 expired domains to rank for this keyword.
+What this data shows is that you’ll need approximately 135 expired domains to rank for this keyword.
 This isn’t an exact science.
 It may take more and it may take less.
 You also have to keep in mind the quality of the domains.
-If the competitors on the first page are getting the majority of their links from high authority sites, then low metric expired domains won’t be effective.

 Here are some other numbers you need to know to predict ROI: